klailatimad/web-scraping-tutorial/README.md

 # Web Scraping with Python: A Learning Guide

 This repository provides educational material for learning web scraping using Python.
-It starts with the basics using `requests` and `BeautifulSoup` and then progresses to more advanced techniques with `Scrapy` and `Selenium`.
+It starts with the basics using `requests` and `BeautifulSoup` and then progresses to more advanced techniques with `Scrapy`.

 ## Table of Contents
 1. [Introduction to Web Scraping](./docs/introduction.md)